kelseyabreu/biomastersCampaign/README.md

 DAKOTA:
 "You must be the one Mr. BioMaster mentioned.
 Says you're on some kind of quest.
 Challenging ancient beings.
-Seeking answers about 'BioMasters.'"
+Seeking answers about The First BioMaster"

 PLAYER:
 "You know Mr. BioMaster?"

 DAKOTA:
 "We've corresponded for years.
-He's been helping us develop educational programs for the park.
+He's been helping us develop educational programs for the park in exchange for feedback on his educational sideproject.
 When he said someone was traveling the world seeking ecological wisdom, I had to meet you."

 PLAYER:
-"Have you heard of 'BioMasters' before?"
+"Have you heard of The First BioMaster then?"

 DAKOTA:
 "Can't say I have.
+Not anything besides from what the game talks about.
 But I've been protecting this ecosystem for twenty years.
 I've seen things.
-Ancient animals with unusual awareness.
+Old animals with unusual awareness.
 Patterns in nature that seem almost... intentional.
 Before I share what I know, prove you understand what it means to protect an ecosystem."
 ```

 **Battle Format:**
 1. **TCG Battle** (Hard difficulty) - Yellowstone apex predators deck
 2. **Bingo Speed Challenge** - Identify Yellowstone species quickly
-3. **Final TCG Battle** (Very Hard) - Full ecosystem deck with wolves, elk, bears

 **After Victory:**